By Eva Briggs, MD

 The problem isn’t going to go away because many professions require shift work.
 But there are measures workers can take to combat the effect.

 The most important is to prioritize adequate sleep, seven to eight hours per night for most people.
 Some ways to accomplish this start with minimizing light exposure during sleep times.
 Use room darkening curtains or shades.
 Try to keep the same schedule.
 If your shifts change, try to schedule your sleep times to include at least four of the same hours each night.
 Adhere to the same schedule even on weekends and days off.
 Ask other household members to help maintain the quiet and dark, such as by wearing headphones and avoiding noisy activities like vacuuming while you’re trying to sleep.
 Put a “Do Not Disturb” sign on your front door so that delivery people and friends will not ring the doorbell or knock.
+You can read from source and know what are the necessary legalities.

 Experts also recommend working no more than five eight-hour night shifts or four 12-hour night shifts in a row.